Aren246/Aren246/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
-I’m on a journey to become a full-stack developer.
+I’m on a journey to become a front-end developer.
 I enjoy learning new technologies, solving problems, and building projects that bring ideas to life.
 This README is my little portfolio-in-progress ✨
 </p>